 Matt makes drum noises with his head.
 Technically speaking Matt studied stuff…materials and stuff.
 Materials engineering stuff.
 Otherwise he likes to program supercomputers and go adventuring.

 So I heard that Xerox had staged a coup in a small desert country to avoid taxes and labor laws.
 But its impossible to run an economy solely off printing, so they diversified into cross breeding of local fruit trees and herbs.
 You know what they called the result?
 A fig-mint of the Imaging Nation.

 What do communists drink at the beach?
 Leninaide.

-Sebastian Grant is a U3 Student at McGill studying in Classics and Art History, and he is also a member of the tenor section of the Chromatones since last semester.
-He is usually found in the group either dancing or jamming to the acapella beats, or attempting his Freddie Mercury impression.
-When he is not rehearsing or swamped in studies, he can usually be found playing guitar and writing music, or chilling with friends.
+Sebastian Grant studied Classics and Art History while at McGill, and he was a member of the tenor section while in Chromatones.
+He was usually found in the group either dancing or jamming to the a cappella beats, or attempting his Freddie Mercury impression.
+When he wasn't rehearsing or swamped in studies, he could usually be found playing guitar and writing music, or chilling with friends.